 Why Are Electric Toothbrushes Better Than Manual?

 For starters, brushing teeth with ANY toothbrush is better than not brushing at all.
 (Ahem, gross) It is perfectly okay to use a manual toothbrush!
 But only if you’re using it the correct way.
-That means brushing for the appropriate time and using proper technique.
+That means brushing for the appropriate time and using the proper technique.
 And let’s face it people, the majority of you don’t.
 That’s why we recommend a rockstar electric toothbrush!
 The motion of the bristles helps cover the entire surface of the tooth and most brushes have a timer so you make sure to brush for the full 2 minutes.
-Dr. Jessica Emery has a few favorites, so make sure to ask her the next time you’re in!
+Dr. Brittany Dickinson has a few favorites, so make sure to ask her the next time you’re in!

 I’ve Been Told I Have Cavities, But My Teeth Don’t Hurt.

-Majority of dental problems don’t have actual symptoms until they have advanced to a more serious stage.
+The majority of dental problems don’t have actual symptoms until they have advanced to a more serious stage.
 So please don’t wait until things start to hurt!
 It only causes you obviously more pain and even more money!
 Bacteria can begin to grow and cause cavities before you even start to feel any type of pain or sensitivity.
 Once you start to feel your cavity, that’s when it’s becoming too deep and sometimes it’s so deep it reaches the nerve!
 That is why it is so crucial for you to keep up with your cleanings, x-rays, and exams every year.
 It’s all about prevention!

 Why Are My Gums Bleeding?